-- when you use the Scania Web shop we share data with our partners that handle the Web shop.
+- when you use the Scania Web shop we share personal data with our partners that handle the Web shop.

 - we may use third parties to help us organize events that you participate in, to provide you with hotel, transports etc.

-- when you call our Emergency Assistance we may share your data with third parties for example the towing companies.
+- when you call our Emergency Assistance we may share your personal data with third parties for example the towing companies.

 - when our customer (either you or your employer) decides to engage a third party service provider and thus grants access to such a provider, Scania will share personal data related to the driver, vehicle, engine, trailer, superstructure or other products.

-- when we are doing research and development, we may share data with universities, research facilities or other trusted partners.
+- when we are doing research and development, we may share personal data with universities, research facilities or other trusted partners.

 In this context ‘processing’ means any operation or set of operations on personal data such as; collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-We are committed to protecting your data.
+We are committed to protecting your personal data.
 We take all appropriate and reasonable legal, technical and organizational security measures to adequately protect the personal data that we process.
 Our security measures are continuously improved in line with the development of available security products and services.

 Specific processing activities have their own individual retention periods applicable to them as per the legal basis and/or purpose of processing.
-We, therefore, minimise or delete your data as soon as it is no longer needed to:
+We, therefore, minimise or delete your personal data as soon as it is no longer needed to: